zy12aaf168/css-key-concepts-responsive-design/README.md

 - Don't forget to test how your page looks on different screen sizes using your browser tools!

-Flexbox can be challenging, so don't stress if it takes a while to get it right!
+Flexbox can be challenging, so don't worry if it takes a while to get it right.
 If you get stuck this [flexbox froggy](https://flexboxfroggy.com/) tutorial should help 🐸

 ## Fluid vs Fixed Units of Measure